superdesk/fireq/docs/ci.md

 - `[restart all]` runs all steps (including `build` step)
 - `[reset db]` resets databases for the test instance

+When you press them it redirects you to according log directory and you can refresh proper file (like `build.log`, `www.log`, `reset.log`) to see what happens here.

 ![A repository page](images/ci-repo-page.png)

 ## Test instance